suryachaitanya0/Awesome-GithubProfile-README/README.md

-# Awesome-profile-README:octocat:
+# Awesome-GithubProfile-README:octocat:

-Your beginner Profile-README Guide( A Guide to create a Awesome Profile-README). :smiley:
+Your beginner GithubProfile-README Guide( A Guide to create a Awesome Profile-README). :smiley:

 Github recently released a feature which allows users to create a profile-level README to display on their GitHub profile page, This is a great way to introduce yourself to the Github community as you highlight your skills and projects.